 Are Mini-Splits Worth the Cost?

-- Rooms you don’t visit very regularly.
+- Rooms you aren’t in very often.

-- Locations with hot and cold spots.
+- Rooms with hot and cold spots.

-- Costly electric heat from baseboards, wall heaters or radiators.
+- Expensive electric heat from baseboards, wall heaters or radiators.

-- Older residences that don’t have ductwork as a result of radiator or baseboard heat.
+- Older homes that don’t have ductwork due to radiator or baseboard heat.

-Our Specialists Can Take Care of All Your Mini-Split Installation Needs
+Our Pros Can Take Care of All Your Mini-Split Installation Needs